jenmerritt/ruby_project_vet_management_app/README.md

 # Vet Practice Management App

 This project was completed during my time studying at CodeClan.
 The project was individual and based on Ruby.
+I had 5 days to complete the project and then present it.

 I chose to build a Vet Practice Management App from a choice of briefs (See Brief below)